suzuki-shunsuke/ci-info/INSTALL.md

 cat "$checksum_file" | sha256sum -c --ignore-missing -
 ```

-In case of ci-info v2.4.0 or older, *.pem and *.sig are available.
+For ci-info v2.4.0 or older and Cosign v2.4.1 or older, *.pem and *.sig are also available.

 ```sh
 version=v2.4.0